emmahobday/project-1/README.md

 It then checks how many lives are remaining:

 * 0 lives remaining: then the function `youLose()` is called
-* > 0 lives remaining:  after two seconds (to allow the user time to recognise what's happened) all characters are returned to their starting points, and all movement is un-paused and restarted.
+* More than 0 lives remaining:  after two seconds (to allow the user time to recognise what's happened) all characters are returned to their starting points, and all movement is un-paused and restarted.

 ### Dinosaur movement
 The most complex challenge of this project was creating a successful algorithm for the dinosaurs' movement.
 They needed to roam around the board intelligently, moving towards Jeff Goldblum - an ever-moving target - while respecting the rules of the board.
 In addition to intelligent movement, I wanted a random element at times to make the dinosaurs less predictable.